Email is one of the best mediums for customer service (and for communication in general).

 15. Measure customer satisfaction.

 Use automated emails or prompts to gather information on customers who received help from your customer service email team in the past.
 Ask them to rate their overall satisfaction, and prompt them for additional comments.
-With the help of these surveys, you can measure customer satisfaction as well as understand how well your customer service email strategy is working, but why it is or isn’t working.
+With the help of these surveys, you can measure customer satisfaction as well as understand how well your customer service email strategy is working.

 16. Analyze high-level data.

 Perhaps the most often overlooked customer service email best practices is to measure your efforts so you can improve them.
 Study your general email metrics, such as your average email response time, the average length of your messages and threads, and whether there are customers who contact you more frequently than others.
 These metrics can help you understand what you’re doing right and wrong in your customer service approach.

 17. Adjust to improve.